Powerlearnproject/se-day1-assignment-Lukembogo-dot/README.md

 - Adaptive to Change: Easily accommodates evolving or unclear requirements.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
-ANSWER
--A Software Developer is responsible for writing, testing, and maintaining software applications.
+A Software Developer is responsible for writing, testing, and maintaining software applications.
 They turn project requirements into functional code.
 Roles
 - Designing, coding, and implementing software solutions
 - Writing documentation for code and software systems.
 - Debugging and troubleshooting issues.
--A QA Engineer ensures that software meets quality standards before deployment, they basically identify bugs and improve overall system reliability.
+A QA Engineer ensures that software meets quality standards before deployment, they basically identify bugs and improve overall system reliability.
 Roles
 - Writing and executing test cases both manual and automated.
 - Establish development guidelines and processes for the programmers to follow.
 - Ensuring software meets user requirements and industry standards.
--A Project Manager oversees the entire software development lifecycle, ensuring projects are completed on time and within budget.
+A Project Manager oversees the entire software development lifecycle, ensuring projects are completed on time and within budget.
 Roles
 - Defining project scope, goals, and deliverables.
 - Managing team workflows and deadlines.